PylonApps/potato/README.md

 1) Potato lottery has been disabled as it was just causing trouble and Pylon can only have up to 10 slash commands so it had to go
 2) `/potato drop` now doesn't delete the potato as Pylon can't delete a slash command response
 3) `/potato` doesnt exist, to see your own potatoes uses `/potato inspect` withput providing a user

-## DO NOT BOTH THE SLASH AND NORMAL POTATO CODE IN ONE GUILD!!!